COMET

 Load Data

-The data requirements for Triple Differences is similar to that of DID, except you also require another grouping axis that exhibits variation over the treatment assignment indicator.
-In other words, it cannot be the case that that grouping variable is collinear with the treatment assignment indicator—then how exactly are you supposed to separate the effect of the group from the effect of the treatment?
+The data requirements for Triple Differences are similar to that of DID, except we also require another grouping axis that exhibits variation over the treatment assignment indicator.
+In other words, it cannot be the case that that grouping variable is collinear with the treatment assignment indicator—for example, if we want to understand the gendered impact of a policy, that policy cannot only impact one gender.

 set.seed(999)